wzulfikar/facegrep/README.md

 cargo run assets/test/scientists.jpg --json
 ```

+If you don't want to install Rust cargo:

-If you use M1, you can try use the binary at `bin/facegrep-m1`.
-If you use Windows (Rust target x86_64-pc-windows-gnu), you can try use `bin/facegrep-win`.
+- for M1, try use the binary at `bin/facegrep-m1`
+- for Windows (Rust target x86_64-pc-windows-gnu), try use `bin/facegrep-win`

+You'll still need to download the model and expose its path as environment variable.

 ## Preview